Troop 2's Crain and Hohnstein become Eagle Scouts - Shelby County Reporter

 “Tonight, we have the pleasure of seeing Nicholas Hohnstein join the company of past Eagle Scouts,” Scoutmaster Lane Tolbert said.
 “Nick has been with the troop since I was taller than him, and that’s been a while.
 Nick is truly one of the kindest people I have ever met.
 He will drop everything for you, and always has kind words.”

-For his project Hohnstein chose to build a shed at Owens House, which took some time and help, but he said that it was worthwhile and very fulfilling.
+For his project Hohnstein chose to build a shed at the Owen House, which took some time and help, but he said that it was worthwhile and very fulfilling.

 “It took around four months to finish,” Hohnstein said.
 “It was a fun project, and I would not go back and change it.
 I had help from all of the scouts here at some point.
 It was great.
 We learned a lot about carpentry and other things.
 My mom was one of the biggest supporters of the project.
 She was out there every day with me.”